 Spotting, which can happen with a bunch of different methods, doesn’t make you lose that much blood, even though it might seem like it.
 We have a Provider Perspective article about it if you want to learn more.

 The shot is just what it sounds like—a shot that keeps you from getting pregnant.
 Once you get it, your birth control is covered for three full months—there’s nothing else you have to do.
 Some people call the shot “Depo,” short for Depo-Provera.
 (Pronounced like Johnny Depp-oh.)
 The shot contains progestin, a hormone that prevents your ovaries from releasing eggs.
 It also thickens your cervical mucus, which helps block sperm from getting to the egg in the first place.
-Some women say they don't want the shot because they're afraid of needles.
-But what's a little prick compared to a pregnancy?view all methods »
+Worth considering even if you're afraid of needles...
+Because what's a little prick compared to a pregnancy?view all methods »